lnshewmo/Pewlett-Hackard-Analysis/README.md

 ## Summary

+Migration of the data to a relational database allows users to easily build reports which help inform key decisions for the company.

-***Q1 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?***  72,485
+***How many roles will need to be filled as the "silver tsunami" begins to make an impact?***

+  72,485

-***Q2 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?***  If the company is looking to refill the ~70,000 positions and assign mentors, the available mentor pool of 1549 people would be a ratio of approximately 1 mentor to 45 mentees.
+***Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?***

+  If the company is looking to refill the ~70,000 positions and assign mentors, the available mentor pool of 1549 people would be a ratio of approximately 1 mentor to 45 mentees.
 This may or may not be feasible depending on the context of job responsibilites, amount of time required and available for training, etc.

 ### Additional queries
 The following may be useful to implement the mentoring program and can be pulled from the current data with additional queries: